Latest Updates9547 views

 |Closure of Regular Savings Bank Account by BSBD Account holders||₹500 + GST||NIL|

-*The above charges will be effective from October 1, 2017.
+*The above charges are effective since October 1, 2017.

-State Bank of India (SBI) has announced that the chequebooks, IFSC codes of its five associate banks will be invalid from September 30, 2017.
+State Bank of India (SBI) has announced that the chequebooks, IFSC codes are invalid since September 30, 2017.
 This decision has been taken in lieu to SBI Merger with its five associated banks namely State Bank of Bikaner and Jaipur (SBBJ), State Bank of Mysore (SBM), State Bank of Travancore (SBT), State Bank of Patiala (SBP) and State Bank of Hyderabad (SBH).